apel/rest/doc/admin.md

 They are split by whether they pertain to the APEL Server or to the persistant MySQL database.
 These are then further divided into files for the service itself and the service's replication controller, which is responsible for keeping the service containers running.

-There are, therefore, four YMAL files.
+There are, therefore, four YAML files.

 * `yaml/accounting-mysql-rc.yaml`       - This configures the replication controller for the MySQL service
 * `yaml/accounting-mysql-service.yaml`  - This is the MySQL service